Five Funny Stories About Kids and Teachers...

 'Look what you kids are doing to me,' he cried in exasperation, arms still raised for effect.
 Then he laughed.

 And we all laughed too because Mr Charlie was totally bald.
-There was no hair left to tear out.
+There was not a hair left to tear out.

 And we all laughed again.

 Our attention was fully focused on him.
-And he slipped some maths into us before we even realized it.
+And he slipped some maths into us before we even realized.

 Best teacher ever...

-For more funny stories go to the following links:
+For more funny stories about kids and teachers go to the following links:

 For Behaviour ideas check out the following links: